beomseok-kang/naver-redesign/README.md

  1. Connect Search API (maybe)
  2. Connect redux so that the search history is not lost
  3. Connect the link to search page.

+ ### Ver 0.0.5
+ Search Page search result onto the router

+ onSubmit: push the history to /search/:inputVal

+ serch history reserves after clicking the logo (after going back to home)

+ Need to do:
+  1. Connect Search API (maybe)
+  2. Connect Search API and result (maybe)